 - Decide upon a monthly payment: The counselor will also decide upon an affordable amount, which you need to pay to the company, every month.

 Steps to choose a debt management program

-Try to manage your multiple bills yourselfPlan a budget and cut down unnecessary expenses in order to use the money to repay your debts.
+Try to manage your multiple bills yourselfPlan a budget, cut down unnecessary expenses, and use the money to repay your debts.

 Search for a reliable credit counseling agencyIf you can't manage your accounts on your own, you can take help of a credit counseling agency.
 Search for a licensed credit counseling agency in your state.

 Take help of a credit counselorFollow the budgeting tips to save money and repay debts, offered by the counselor.